Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 >
 > **Parsability**
 >
 > One goal of the OCFL is to ensure objects remain fixed over time.
 This can be difficult as software and infrastructure change, and content is migrated.
 To combat this challenge, the OCFL ensures that both humans and machines can understand the layout and corresponding inventory regardless of the software or infrastructure used.
 This allows for humans to read the layout and corresponding inventory, and understand it without the use of machines.
-Additionally, if existing software were to become obsolete, the OCFL could easily be understood by a light weight application, even without the full feature repository that might have been used in the past.
+Additionally, if existing software were to become obsolete, the OCFL could easily be understood by a lightweight application, even without the full feature repository that might have been used in the past.
 >
 > **Versioning**
 >